saldivar77/application/Creating-a-package.md

 end
 ```

 5. Make sure to add to the correct architecture.
-In the example we used x86_64, but it may be others (its name will be on the .tar.xz file).
-There may be more than one type of pre-compiled binaries, each for a different architecture.
+In the example, we used x86_64, but it could also be i686, armv7l or aarch64 (the name will be included in the .tar.xz filename).
+There may be more than one type of pre-compiled binary; each for a different architecture.

 6. Create a pull request to submit the changes.